-This also goes for Kouga, a hugely popular character whose introduction is glossed over not only by fans, but also in canon.
-He was first introduced slaughtering human villages and allowing his wolves to eat the humans that were slain.
-One of the villages included Rin's and his wolves were responsible for her first death.
-It's quite noticeable that while Kouga and Inuyasha dealt with each other frequently and while Inuyasha and Sesshoumaru dealt with each other frequently, in the manga Kouga and Sesshoumaru (Rin's guardian) were never allowed to meet (the anime did do a filler encounter between them) and Inuyasha's group never learned that Kouga killed Rin.
-Nevertheless, Inuyasha's group did gloss over the fact Kouga had a history of killing humans (and letting his wolves eat them) and that this was behaviour considered typical of his entire tribe.
+The hugely popular Kouga's introduction is glossed over by fans and canon.
+He is introduced slaughtering human villages and allowing his wolves to slay and eat the villagers.
+Rin's village is one of the victims and the wolves cause her first death.
+Although Kouga and Inuyasha and Inuyasha and Sesshoumaru frequently interact, the manga never allows either Kouga and Sesshoumaru (Rin's guardian) to meet* The anime did do a filler encounter between them or Inuyasha's group to learn that Kouga killed Rin.
+Inuyasha's group does gloss over the Kouga's human-slaying history and that this behaviour is typical of his entire tribe.
 As a result, some of his fans often feel justified in glossing over this, too.

 Leon Oswald from Kaleido Star.
 While he does have understandable reasons to be the way he is, these do NOT justify how his fangirls handwave or ommit the crap he has pulled on Sora, May and on many others, like the innocent partners that he injured just to test their worth.
 Not to mention we only learn of said Freudian Excusevery late in the story... and he was a DILP ever since his first appearance.